wagnerr63/wagnerr63/README.md

 I'm Wagner Ribas, software engineer from Brazil.
 My first contact with coding was in 2018, when I was coursing IT at SENAI institution, where I built a solid base of programming logic, OOP and databases.
 I learned desktop development with Java and web development with HTML, CSS, JS and PHP.
 At the end of the course we had to build a real project for a client.

 - 📫 I'm currently studying Systems Analysis and Development at UDESC
-- 🔭 I'm currently working for a trading company and building their ERP
+- 🔭 I'm currently working for a trading company as a software engineer, taking care of their own system and leading the developing a new product.
 - 🌱 I’m currently learning Prisma.io

 <!--